Load balancing issues in Google Kubernetes Engine (GKE) can lead to service

 To determine if your external Ingress uses unmanaged instance group backends, do the following:

-Go to the Ingress page in the Trusted Cloud console.
+Go to the Ingress page in the Cloud de Confiance console.

 Click the name of your external Ingress.